zama-ai/fhevmjs/docs/sdk/getting_started.md

 This will download and install the fhevmjs library and its dependencies into your project.

+## Template

+You can use our [React template using Vite and TypeScript](https://github.com/zama-ai/fhevmjs-react-template)

 ## Usage

 The package includes two different versions: node and browser.